daleroberts/bv/README.md

 **bv** is a small tool to quickly view high-resolution multi-band imagery directly in your [iTerm 2](https://www.iterm2.com).
 It was designed for visualising very large images located on a remote machine over a low-bandwidth connection.
-It subsamples and compresses the image sends over the wire as a base64-encoded PNG (hence the name "bv") that iTerm 2 inlines in your terminal.
+It subsamples and compresses the image sends it over the wire as a base64-encoded PNG (hence the name "bv") that iTerm 2 inlines in your terminal.

 <img src="https://github.com/daleroberts/bv/raw/master/docs/trump.png" width="800">